Any (webshop)

 The exit intent popup reacts when a visitor tries to leave your site by hovering their mouse near the top of the browser window.
 It pops up and displays interesting products, possibly converting a leaving visitor to a buying customer.

-Any Content block can be triggered upon a visitors intent to exit by adding the data-exit-intent="true" attribute to the snippet.
+Any Element block can be triggered upon a visitors intent to exit by adding the data-exit-intent="true" attribute to the snippet.

 <span